 You can either keep the restored data warehouse and the current one, or delete one of them.
 If you want to replace the current data warehouse with the restored data warehouse, you can rename it using ALTER DATABASE with the MODIFY NAME option.

-To restore a data warehouse, see Restore a dedicated SQL pool (formerly SQL DW).
+To restore a standalone data warehouse (formerly SQL pool), see Restore a dedicated SQL pool (formerly SQL DW).

-To restore a deleted data warehouse, see Restore a deleted database (formerly SQL DW), or if the entire server was deleted, see Restore a data warehouse from a deleted server (formerly SQL DW).
+To restore a deleted standalone data warehouse (formerly SQL pool), see Restore a deleted database (formerly SQL DW), or if the entire server was deleted, see Restore a data warehouse from a deleted server (formerly SQL DW).

 Table-level restore is not supported in dedicated SQL Pools.
 You can only recover an entire database from your backup, and then copy the require table(s) by using